-The preference of the Colonial Office for a more manually-focused curriculum had its antecedent roots in the racist theology of what constitutes the best education of the Black people.
+The preference of the Colonial Office for a more manually-focused curriculum had its antecedent roots in the racist theology of what constitutes the best education of the

+Black people.
 This was because the calls for adaptation of the schooling program in the colonies - from both colonial and Nigerian officers - came from far afield.
 In 1919 the American Baptist Foreign Missionary Society channeled a request through the Committee of Reference and Consul of the Foreign Mission Conference of North America for an African education survey, and suggested that the Phelps-Stokes Fund of the United States sponsor a study of the educational needs and resources of Africa shortly after World War I (Berman 1971).
 The Fund was believed best suited for this due to its concerns and interests in the education of African Americans in early parts of the century (Dillard 1932).
 This led to a first visit to Nigeria, among other nations, by a team of six led by Dr. Thomas Jesse Jones of the Fund between August 1920 to March 1921.
 The report of the Commission, Education in Africa: A study of West, South and Equatorial Africa, by the African Education Commission was published in 1922.
-As Berman (1971) noted, and reads like the report on Negro education with a different locale.
-His general recommendations deal with the adaptations of education to meet local conditions, the incorporation of his four "essentials" [sic] of education (health, appreciation and use of the environment, effective development of the home, and recreation) into the curricula at all levels....the overriding importance of agricultural and simple industrial training (Berman 1971 p.
-135).
+As Berman (1971:135) noted,

+The report was written exclusively by Jones, the chairman of the Commission, and reads like the report on Negro education with a different locale.
+His general recommendations deal with the adaptations of education to meet local conditions, the incorporation of his four "essentials" [sic] of education (health, appreciation and use of the environment, effective development of the home, and recreation) into the curricula at all levels....the overriding importance of agricultural and simple industrial training.